-4.2 Timber Frames and Diaphragm - Shear Wall Systems
+4.2 Timber Frames and Diaphragm/Shearwall Systems

-The strength and stiffness of timber frames constructed with diaphragms and shear walls to resist lateral load shall be determined by one of the following methods.
+The strength and stiffness of timber frames constructed with diaphragms and shearwalls to resist lateral load shall be determined by one of the following methods.

-4.2.1 Coupled Timber Frame and Diaphragm - Shear Wall System
+4.2.1 Coupled Timber Frame and Diaphragm/Shearwall Systems

 Timber frames and their jointed connections that resist lateral loads shall be designed for strength based on allowable stresses for the frame members and connections.
-Designated shear walls and diaphragm(s) shall be designed for strength based on the allowable shear load for the individual shear walls and diaphragm(s).
-Design forces in the timber frames, shear walls, and diaphragm(s) shall be determined by the use of a diaphragm-frame interaction structural model that includes the relative effects of shear wall (end wall) stiffness and roof diaphragm stiffness on the lateral load distribution to the lateral-load-resisting components.
+Designated shearwalls and diaphragms shall be designed for strength based on the allowable shear load for the individual shearwalls and diaphragms.
+Design forces in the timber frames, shearwalls, and diaphragms shall be determined by the use of a diaphragm-frame interaction structural model that includes the relative effects of shearwall stiffness and roof diaphragm stiffness on the lateral load distribution to the lateral-load-resisting components.

-4.2.2 Lean-on Timber Frame System
+4.2.2 Timber Frame Gravity-Only Systems

-For timber frames that are intended to lean on a diaphragm - shear wall system for lateral support, the diaphragm - shear wall system shall be designed to resist all lateral loads on the building system.
-In addition, connections between the timber frame and the diaphragm - shear wall system shall be adequate to transfer forces from the timber frame to the diaphragm-shear wall system.
+For timber frames that are intended to resist only gravity loading, additional structural systems, such as diaphragm/shearwall systems (consisting of sheathing, chord elements, drag struts and anchorage), shall be designed to resist all lateral loads on the structure.
+In addition, connections between the timber frame and the lateral-force resisting system shall be adequate to maintain displacement compatibility between the timber frame and the lateral-force resisting system.
+The timber frame must be designed to safely resist the forces associated with maintaining displacement compatibility.

-Appendix A - Glossary
+Appendix A Glossary